SophieDufrane/redeemit-platform/README.md

 The project is structured around three key areas:

 - **User Flow** – A simple and logical process for browsing, selecting, and redeeming gift cards.
-- **Admin Management** – A straightforward interface for adding, updating, and removing rewards.
+- **Admin Management** – A straightforward interface for adding, updating, removing items, as well as accessing employee's profile and redemption records.
 - **Clean & Responsive Design** – A structured layout that ensures clarity, accessibility, and ease of use across all devices.

 ### **2.2.
 User Stories**